lillesol/EiT_g8_website/README.md

 ```bash
 npm install -g npm@latest
 ```
+If the instructions do not help it is a general good idea to search the error message you get from running "npm install", and running the relevant solution.

 ## Usage
 In order to run the project locally type the command below after doing the steps above.